Atlas-OS/docs/docs/getting-started/installation.md

 After a few reboots, your system will be optimized and have less junk on it, thanks to Atlas, you will enjoy more privacy, and better performance.

 !!! info ""
-    After completing the Atlas installation process, continue the [Post-Installation - Activate Windows](/getting-started/post-installation/activate-windows) section in our documentation, and then continue to the other sections.
+    After completing the Atlas installation process, continue the [Post-Installation](/getting-started/post-installation/) section in our documentation, and then continue to the other sections.

 ### :material-bug-outline: Troubleshooting